 Last update on 2022-08-16 / Affiliate links / Images from Amazon Product Advertising API

 Fly tying can seem very hard in the beginning.
 Yet, if you start out with simple patters for nymphs for example, you will gain confidence and get better soon.
 Step by step you can start tying more advanced creations such as streamers and dry flies.
 The satisfaction you’ll get from catching a fish with a fly you tied is immense.

 It doesn’t cost much to get into fly tying.
 The best way to do it is to get a fly tying kit.
 It contains all the basic materials you will need in the beginning to start tying your own flies.
 Once you get better at fly tying you can start buying other materials.

 While fly tying can be a little challenging in the beginning, the satisfaction you get from catching a fish with a fly you tied yourself, will certainly outweigh the effort.

 If you are looking for additional resources make sure to check our other stories in “Fly Tying“.

 Here are some how to’s for a number of different flies:

-Notice: All images courtesy of amazon.
-If you click on one of the links in this article and end up purchasing a product we earn a small commission at no extra cost for you.
+Notice: The Wading List is reader-supported.
+We take part in so called affiliate programs such as amazon associates or avantlink.
+If you click on one of the links in this article and end up purchasing a product we might earn a small commission at no extra cost for you.
 Thank you!
+All images courtesy of amazon.